Domain hack: Other languages

 In Germany, Austria, and Switzerland, the domain .ag for Antigua and Barbuda is used by corporations in the legal form of Aktiengesellschaft (commonly abbreviated as AG).

 The American Samoa domain .as is popular in countries where AS or A/S (Aktieselskab/Aksjeselskap) is the legal suffix for stock-based corporations, such as in Denmark and Norway, where such companies frequently employ it.

 Some organisations situated in Switzerland use TLDs to specifically refer to their canton, such as the Belgian TLD .be for the Canton of Bern.

 In a similar way, some organizations in the German state of Schleswig-Holstein use the .sh TLD from Saint Helena.

 In Turkish, "biz" means "we", and can be used for emphasis at the end of "we are" sentences.

 Family names in many Slavic languages written in internationalized variant end with -ch (i.e., -ich, -vich, -vych, -ovich).
 Therefore, the Swiss .ch ccTLD is an option.
-Another use case of .ch is for English words that end in ch (e.g., codesear.ch ("search"); freshte.ch ("tech"); swit.ch).

 Since the introduction of .eu domains (eu meaning "I" in Romanian, Galician and Portuguese), these domains have become popular in Romania, with people registering their names with the .eu extension.
 Before the .eus domain was introduced, .eu was also widely used by websites from the Basque Country, as it resembled the word Euskadi (meaning Basque Country).

 In French, Italian and Portuguese, là or lá mean "there".
 As the .la domain (Laos) is available for second-level registration worldwide, this can be an easy way to get a short, catchy name such as "go there".

 In Italy some TLDs are identical to Italian Provinces' identifier, such as .to (Turin) or .tv (Treviso) and are thus extensively used for web domains in the area.
 The Canadian domain .ca is also trivial to use as cá or cà ("here") respectively in Portuguese and Neapolitan, or ça ("that") in French; however, unlike some countries, Canada's .ca registrar requires local Canadian presence to use this domain.

 Hungarian domains sometimes use the Moroccan top level domain .ma (ma meaning "today" in Hungarian).

 A fad amongst French speakers was to register their domains in the Niue TLD .nu, which in French and Portuguese means "nude" or "naked"; however, As of 2007, Niue authorities have revoked many of these domain names.
 The handful that remain are joke domains without actual nudity.
 French speakers often use the Jersey TLD .je, since "je" means "I" in French.
 In addition, .je is used in the Netherlands, where it can mean both "you" or "your".
 The addition of -je to most nouns also produces a diminutive form (e.g., huis.je, or the defunct iPhone app feest.je (feestje meaning "party").